UGLW: Unofficial Guide to Legoland Windsor

 |Waiting time||Normal||50% less||95% less|

 In addition to the above a £ 50 deposit is required for the Q-Bot device itself.
+No deposit required if you are using your own mobile phone.

 Clearly, if money is no object Q-Bot is hard to resist if you are at the park on a busy day.
 We think it's a very expensive perk though!
 If you can, it's better to go on a quieter off-peak day.